AdamEssenmacher/MemoryToolkit.Maui/README.md

 Also, the nature of leaks in MAUI often makes them platform-specific, so be sure to test all of your target platforms separately.

 # Scoreboard
-A running list of leaks I've discovered or isolated using this toolkit:
+A running list of leaks discovered or isolated using this toolkit.
+:white_square_button: == not fixed, :white_check_mark: == fixed
+- :white_square_button: https://github.com/dotnet/maui/issues/20163 Border leaks when StrokeShape is set via global style (as the OOTB MAUI template does)
 - :white_square_button: https://github.com/dotnet/maui/issues/20094 Page-level leak when using modal navigation in iOS.
 - :white_square_button: https://github.com/dotnet/maui/issues/20119 Navigation page leaks on iOS unless DisconnectHandler() is called
 - :white_square_button: https://github.com/mono/SkiaSharp.Extended/issues/250 SKLottieView captures window Dispatcher as long as InAnimationEnabled is true